Useful Links

 What activities outside of the academic curriculum are available for children with SEND?

-There is a wide variety of extra-curricular available to our students at Batley Grammar School, running daily from 15:10 up to 17:00.
+There are a wide variety of extra-curricular available to our students at Batley Grammar School, running daily from 15:10 to 17:00.

 Arrangements can often be made for additional adult support during these activities for students with additional needs/SEND where necessary.